-City Attorney, which memorializes the above obligations and this condition of approval.
-This condition/obligation shall survive termination, extinguishment, or invalidation of this, or any related approval.
-Failure to timely execute the Letter Agreement does not relieve the project applicant of any of the obligations contained in 7(a) above, or other conditions of approval.
+Office of the City Attorney, which memorializes the above obligations.
+These obligations and the Letter of Agreement shall survive termination, extinguishment or invalidation of the approval.
+Failure to timely execute the Letter of Agreement does not relieve the applicant of any of the obligations contained in this condition or other requirements or Conditions of Approval that may be imposed by the City.